ssc-maire/AniMAIRE-public/README.md

 **N.B.
 Currently this tool only runs on Linux-based machines (not on Windows) and requires a copy of [MAGNETOCOSMICS](http://cosray.unibe.ch/~laurent/magnetocosmics/) to be installed.**

-If you use this software for scientific research, please reference AniMAIRE as **C. S. W. Davis, F. Lei, F. Baird, K. Ryden and C. Dyer (2023).
-AniMAIRE version {version number}. https://github.com/ssc-maire/AniMAIRE-public , https://pypi.org/project/AniMAIRE/ .
-Surrey Space Center, University of Surrey.**.
+If you use this software for scientific research, please reference AniMAIRE according to the appropriate journal publication rules.

 A scientific paper about this software is currently in production, and we recently published a preprint, [which can be found here](https://www.researchgate.net/publication/380403797_AniMAIRE_-_A_New_Openly_Available_Tool_for_Calculating_Atmospheric_Ionising_Radiation_Dose_Rates_and_Single_Event_Effects_During_Anisotropic_Conditions), about AniMAIRE and some interesting scientific findings we've made using our work with AniMAIRE so far.